sayakpaul/hf-codegen/README.md

 # hf-codegen

-A repository containing Python scripts for collating code files from the public repositories of `huggingface` on GitHub.
+A repository containing Python scripts for collating code content from the public repositories of `huggingface` on GitHub.

 Resultant dataset: https://huggingface.co/datasets/sayakpaul/hf-codegen-v2.